 Meetings and gatherings:

-Meetings and gatherings are allowed as long as they do not involve crowds or exceed the maximum allowed capacity.
-The recommendation is to avoid meetings of more than 10 people and crowded spaces.
+Meetings and gatherings are allowed as long as they do not involve crowds or exceed the space maximum allowed capacity.
+Moreover, group sizes should be of 10 or less people and social bubbles should be as stable as possible.

 Tobacco consumption and others: